nodiscc/xsrv/README.md

 - Read the [release notes](https://gitlab.com/nodiscc/xsrv/-/releases)
 - Download latest backups from the server (`xsrv backup-fetch`) and/or do a snapshot of the VM
-- Download the latest release: `git clone -b release https://gitlab.com/nodiscc/xsrv /opt/xsrv` (or `git pull` if you already have a local copy)
-- Overwrite roles in your playbooks directory: `cp -r /opt/xsrv/roles ~/playbooks/`
+- Download the latest release and overwrite roles in your playbooks directory: `./xsrv upgrade`
 - Adjust your configuration if needed (inventory, playbook, host vars)
-- Run checks and watch out for unwanted changes `cd ~/playbooks/xsrv && ~/.local/bin/ansible-playbook playbook.yml --check --diff`
+- Run checks and watch out for unwanted changes `xsrv check`
-- Apply the playbook `cd ~/playbooks/xsrv && ~/.local/bin/ansible-playbook playbook.yml`
+- Apply the playbook `csrv deploy`

 For production systems, it is strongly recommended to run the playbook and evaluate changes against a testing/staging environment first.
 Using git to manage your playbooks directory makes this significanlty easier/flexible.